-Increases norepinephrine levels.
-Still, Adrafinil is known to create a sense of agitation, which can largely be attributed to the significant increase in norepinephrine levels.
+Increases norepinephrine.
+Adrafinil is known to create a sense of agitation, which can largely be attributed to the significant increase in norepinephrine levels.
 Norepinephrine is released during a fight-or-flight response and is believed to account for the state of alertness that Adrafinil generates.
-That’s mainly why you should avoid caffeine due to its potentiation on norepinephrine level increase, which may cause anxiety.
+That’s mainly why you should avoid caffeine: its potentiation and norepinephrine level increase, which may cause anxiety.
+[R]

-Increases histamine levels.
-Histamine levels are also increased, adding to the wakefulness felt on Adrafinil.
+Increases histamine.
+Histamine levels are increased as a consequence of Modafinil’s effect on also increasing orexin levels, thus adding to the wakefulness felt on Adrafinil.
 People who suffer from allergies may experience minor allergic reactions such as a running nose, sneezing or watering eyes.

 The physical effects of Adrafinil and Modafinil can be compared to Adderall (read more about Modafinil vs Adderall here) minus most of the unpleasant side effects that can occur both during and after the experience.

 Based on studies, user reports and the author’s personal experiences, Adrafinil is stimulating and energetic, yet considerably less than traditional stimulants.

 Stimulation.
 The stimulation can be considered encouraged rather than forced, yet the stimulant-like jaw clenching, teeth grinding and dehydration are definitely present, although much less intense and discomforting.